 You construct queries using metrics and attributes.
 If you want to read about all of the metrics and attributes that come with Explore, see Understanding Explore datasets.
 If the metrics and attributes you need are not available in Explore, you might be able to create your own custom metrics and attributes.
-If you get stuck, use the resources in Getting help.

 A great way to help you learn to recreate your reports is to look at our recipes.
 A recipe is a set of step-by-step instructions that take you through the process of creating a report for a common business scenario.
 These can be a great learning tool and a starting point to modify and create your own reports.
 See Zendesk Explore recipes reference.

 If the results from your Explore reports differ from your Insights reports, read Discrepancies between Explore and Insights to find out about some common reasons for this.

 Recreating your dashboards

 Once you've created queries, you can add them to dashboards.
 You can create dashboards yourself or give members of your team permission to collaborate on them with you.
 You can then share them with others in your organization.

 If you need inspiration, check out the pre-built dashboards that come with Explore.
 In addition to queries, you can add all sorts of widgets that help you filter your data and present your dashboard just how you want.

 Scheduling and sharing your rebuilt dashboards in Explore

 After you create a dashboard in Explore, only you can view it.
 With Explore, you can share the dashboard with any of your Support agents or groups.
 Additionally, you can email the dashboard to users on a time schedule you choose.

 Refer back to your list of Insights reports that are currently shared to make sure you reshare all your reports with the same users.
 That way, users don’t miss out on important reports and data they’ve been receiving.